Photo by fauxels, Courtesy of Pexels

 According to a Bank of America Better Money Habits survey, one-third (34%) of Gen Zers rate their financial literacy low, among whom 40% say they don’t know where to start.
 There should not be such a gap in financial education for young students.
 However, educational institutions rely on parents who shy away from talking about money with their kids.

 There are many apps available for parents to help their kids save, reduce spending, and invest in mutual funds and ETFs.
+Parents should leverage their preference for working on digital platforms.
 Apps like Acorns and Greenlight can show younger Generation Z kids how to boost their savings through round-ups, spend wisely, and set goals so they can have more money to invest and make money.
 Although they won’t become millionaires overnight, investing apps emphasize financial education for younger kids to develop at an early age.